 13. Create a snowfairy with your elf

-Realised at 1 am you don't have an Elf on the Shelf idea for the morning?
-This will be your saviour.
+Realized at 1 AM you don't have an Elf on the Shelf idea for the morning?
+This will be your savior.
 Lay down a pile of mini marshmallows on your kitchen surface and have your elf create a snow fairy in them.
 No marshmallows?
-No problem we have seen people use rice, paper, icing sugar, flour, anything you have in the cupboards.
+No problem — we have seen people use rice, paper, powedered sugar, flour, anything you have in the cupboards.

 14. Let your elf conduct a fruity choir

-Love this idea!
+One of our favorite Elf on the Shelf ideas!
 Even we had a good giggle.
 Turn your elf into a conductor of their own fruit choir.
-Use a wipeable marker to drawer the faces on your fruit – it might even encourage your kids to eat a piece for breakfast or take a piece to school, just make sure you give it a wash first.
+Use a wipeable marker to draw the faces on your fruit — it might even encourage your kids to eat a piece for breakfast or take a piece to school.
+Just make sure you give it a wash first.

 15. Turn your elf into a baker